grafana/explore-profiles/README.md

   It may be necessary to also run `yarn server` again to ensure the updated binary has taken effect, unless the old binary's process can be terminated in the `grafana` docker image.

+### Using remote profile data

+- Copy the content of the `.env.local` file to a new `.env` file in the root directory.
+- Open 1Password and search for the note named "DB FE - Remote profile data credentials"
+- Fill in the missing values
+- Instead of `yarn server`, launch `yarn server:remote` in the terminal

 ### Pyroscope Respository as a Dependency

 In order to make use of Pyroscope code, this project's [package.json](../../package.json)